10 budget travel tips for your next train adventure

 1. Avoid reservations on popular routes

 To avoid reservation costs, take regional trains wherever possible and avoid the high-speed trains.
 This rule has some exceptions (Check #5 of our top budget travel tips) For example you can zip from Paris to Amsterdam on the Thalys high-speed train in under 3 hours 20 minutes.
 However a reservation is mandatory and often hard to secure during the high season.
-The fee for the Paris-Amsterdam route costs 39 Euros.
+The fee for the Paris-Amsterdam route costs 39 euros.

-You can avoid the reservation charge and travel for free with your Eurail pass by taking the longer route of Paris-Amiens-Lille-Antwerp-Amsterdam.
+You can avoid the reservation charge and travel for free with your Eurail Pass by taking the longer route of Paris-Amiens-Lille-Antwerp-Amsterdam.
 That adds another 6 hours to the journey but allows you to grab a croissant in Amiens and visit its beautiful cathedral.
 In Lille, the city is in close proximity to the station so you can fit in a bit of sightseeing and check out the Grande Place – Place Général de Gaulle during your stopover.
 In Antwerp, you could be grabbing a nice Belgian beer and enjoying frites for lunch at Café Haute Friture.
 Hop back on the train and you’re in Amsterdam by the evening.
 Three countries in one day is not bad going.

 2. Use the rail pass for longer journeys

-Use your travel days wisely when travelling with a pass that has flexible travel days.
+Use your travel days wisely when traveling with a pass that has flexible travel days.
 I usually aimed for long distance journeys in order to cover as much ground as possible to maximise the value of the pass.
 For shorter train journeys, like Florence to Milan or Nice to Marseille, consider saving your a travel day and buying an individual point-to-point ticket.

 3. Take the night train